tegal1337/Shelly/README.md

 ![Screenshoot](capture/capture-2.png)
 <br>
-Shelly adalah sebuah tool sederhana yang ditulis menggunakan Python, yang berfungsi untuk meremote sebuah website
+Shelly is a simple tool that is written using Python, which functions to remote a website
 <br>
 ### Instalation :